joshprice/www.ruby-lang.org/en/community/conferences/index.md

 [RubyConf Australia][18]
 : The first Australian Ruby Conference was held in Melbourne in 2013, the second will be held in Sydney 2014.
-RubyConfAU welcomes Rubyists from around the world to join in a celebration of the wonderful Ruby community.
+RubyConfAU welcomes Rubyists from around the world to join in a celebration of the Ruby language and its wonderful community.

 [Open Source Developer Conference][5]
 : This is an annual open source development conference that is held each